p4rkerw/Wilson_GBio_2024/README.md

 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE172008 <br/>
 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE200547 <br/>

-[snRNA barcodes](https://github.com/p4rkerw/Wilson_GBio_2024/blob/main/rna_aggr_prep/kpmp/rna_barcodes.csv) used for the analysis can be found in this github repository

 Welcome to our GitHub repository!
 Here you will find analysis scripts for our manuscript where we use single cell sequencing to detect loss of Y chromosome (LOY) and other mosaic chromosomal alterations (mCA) in chronic kidney disease.
 Please contact the corresponding author, Dr. Parker Wilson, with questions or comments.
 <br/>